gradebook/legal/privacy.md

 ## How does my school use my data?

-If your school is a Gradebook partner, they will be able to see anonymized statistics for your school.
-Your schools' staff (e.g. academic advisors) can request access to see your grades, but you will have to explicitly grant it.
+If your school or organization is a Gradebook partner, they will be able to see anonymized statistics for your school.
+Your schools' staff (e.g. academic advisors) can request access to view your account for a limited time period, which you will have to approve.

 ## How do I delete my data?